pacak/bpaf/docs/data/combinatoric_api/_21_flag.md

 ```

-Usually you'd use [`NamedArg::flag`] to crate an inverted switch like `--no-logging` that would
+You can use [`SimpleParser::flag`] to crate an inverted switch like `--no-logging` that would
-return `false` when switch is present and true otherwise.
-But it can also give you types
+return `false` when switch is present and `true` otherwise or make it produce type with more
-identical to `bool` but with more meaning: `Logging::Enabled` / `Logging::Disabled`, etc.
+meaning such as `Logging::Enabled` / `Logging::Disabled`.